Angular-Dynamic-Hooks/Documentation/documentation/parsers.md

 Another cool idea for a custom parser is to enhance standard HTML links so that clicking on them uses the actual Angular router instead of reloading the whole browser tab, which is slow and costly.

-We can simply write a custom `HookParser` that looks for internal links in the content and automatically replaces them with a component that uses proper `[routerLink]`s.
+We can simply write a custom <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L51" target="_blank">`HookParser`</a> that looks for internal links in the content and automatically replaces them with a component that uses proper `[routerLink]`s.

 Let's assume we have prepared a `DynamicLinkComponent` that renders a single Angular link based on the inputs `path`, `queryParams` and `fragment`.
-Here then, would be our custom `HookParser` for it:
+Here then, would be our custom <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L51" target="_blank">`HookParser`</a> for it:

 ```ts
 import { Inject, Injectable } from '@angular/core';